nwdigitalradio/n7nix/ax25/README.md

 * This script only manuplates kiss parameters: PERSIST, SLOTTIME TXDELAY & TXTAIL
   * To change AX.25 parameters T1_TIMEOUT & T2_TIMEOUT edit _/etc/ax25/port.conf_ file
+  * kiss parameters are save to file: _/etc/ax25/port.conf_

 * Uses program _kissparms_ to dynamically configure KISS settings that have been setup for AX.25 use by kissattach.
   * See _man kissparms_ to learn more about that program